U.S. Ski Team racer Alice McKennis: Unbroken and undeterred

 “I was like, if I never ski again, that’s OK,” she said.
 “I just want to walk, and if I live out my life normally without skiing and ski racing, I’d be OK with that.
 Because it got to a point where I just don’t know how I would be able to live like this if I couldn’t stand up and walk across the room without pain.”

-She finally decided to undergo an invasive “nail exchange” surgery to try to jump start the healing process.
+She finally decided to undergo an invasive “nail exchange” surgery to try to jump-start the healing process.
 In the surgery, which was performed by Sterett in Vail in December, the rod was ripped out of the fibula so it could heal on its own.
 The other rod was ripped out of the tibia, and a thicker rod was inserted, in a bid to stimulate healing.

 Six weeks later, the bones were healing and the ankle pain was gone.
 McKennis used the word “miracle.”